awhooooo/Bitcoin-Core/README5.md

 ## Bitcoin source code modifications
 3. File to edit => bitcoin/src/chainparamsbase.cpp

-   Line 43: modified the rpc and onion service target port to 50010 and 50012 respectivelyF
+   Line 43: modified the rpc and onion service target port to 50010 and 50012 respectively

 4. File to edit => bitcoin/src/chainparamsseeds.h